Lebanese society: Children and parenting

 Child-rearing practices are characterized by abundant protection imposed on children by parents.
-Unlike Western societies, parental control does not stop at the age of 18; instead, it continues for as long as the child lives in the father's residence or until the child marries.
+Unlike Western societies, parental control does not stop at the age of 18; instead, it continues for as long as the child lives in the parents' residence or until the child marries.

-When the first boy has been given birth to, the married couple is no longer addressed by their given names alone but is also called by the name of their son – “father of x” and “mother of x”.
+In some villages, when the first boy has been given birth to, the married couple is no longer addressed by their given names alone but is also called by the name of their son – "father of x" and "mother of x".

 Gender roles

 Notwithstanding the persistence of traditional attitudes regarding the role of women, Lebanese women enjoy equal civil rights and attend institutions of higher education in large numbers (for example, women constituted 41 percent of the student body at the American University of Beirut in 1983).
 Although women in Lebanon have their own organizations, most exist as subordinate branches of the political parties.

 The illiteracy rate for females in 2007 was 14%, compared to 6.6% among males.
 The economic activity rate for the age group 15 years and above is 68.9% for males, but only 20.4% for females.
-The proportion of seats held by women in parliament in 2009 was 3.1%.
+The proportion of seats held by women in parliament in 2020 was 6.1%.